Skip to content

 I grew up in the San Francisco Bay Area in the ’60s and ’70s; drugs were everywhere.
 I was so lost and messed up because of my dysfunctional family, I took whatever drugs I could get my hands on … and I could get my hands on a lot!
 I spent most of my teenage years as out of it as I could.
 Later, I moved to Juneau, Alaska, and was working as a bartender, doing far too much cocaine and shots of tequila.
 I could really relate to the statement that there was a voice clear as day that advised me … I whipped my head around thinking there was someone standing behind me!
 The voice said, “Leave this place or you are going to die!”
 I flew out a few weeks later and never went back.
 I got clean and sober in 1988, two days before my 30th birthday.

-In a recent New York Times article, Levinson talked about the inspiration for “Euphoria” Season 3, which aired on Sunday, April 12.
+In a recent NYT article, Levinson talked about the inspiration for “Euphoria” Season 3, which aired on Sunday, the 12th of April.
 Levinson explained how his own recovery, and the compassion and empathy he uncovered after getting clean, helped him prioritize the members of the cast on “Euphoria.”
-He even employed a sober coach for Angus Cloud (the sensitive drug dealer Fezco) and others on the set.
+He even employed a sober coach for Angus Cloud, (the sensitive drug dealer Fezco) and others on the set.

 “I really loved Angus a lot and I fought really hard to keep him clean.
 The reason I’m here today is because someone in my life gave me a second chance.
 I wanted to do that same thing for him and for anyone who was struggling with addiction stuff.”